| |

 .

-Benevolence - because without benevolence,
+- Benevolence - because

 a student's pride, ego, or arrogance takes control.
-The Pa Kua Chang
+The Pa Kua

 practitioner must remain humble, show respect to everyone, and promote